 What Is a Motion Sensor Alarm?

-A motion sensor alarm is a device that uses optical, microwave, or acoustic sensor technologies to detect motion around your home or workspace; and to let you know that there is a physical security event that shouldn’t be happening.
-Motion sensors are also sometimes known as motion detectors.
+A motion sensor alarm is a device that uses an optical, microwave, or acoustic sensor to detect motion around your home or workspace.
+Its normal use, within physical security, is to detect intruders within a facility and trigger an alarm.

 A complete motion sensor alarm system has a few main components.
-The first is a motion detector, which is the most outwardly evident part of it (that’s why the whole motion sensor alarm system is sometimes only known as motion detector).
-This motion detector is generally a passive infrared sensor, and is just a generally white block with a semi-translucent panel that receives IR radiation, and detects changes over time.
+The first is a motion detector, which is the most outwardly evident part of it (that’s why the whole motion sensor alarm system is sometimes only known as a motion detector).
+This motion detector is generally composed of a component that emits either infrared radiations, microwave radiations, or ultrasonic waves, and a receiver that captures these waves/radiations.

-The second component of a motion sensor alarm is the electronic control panel.
-This is usually an integrated panel that control multiple sensors, and interprets the signals from the motion sensors and translates them into usable signals.
+The third component of a motion sensor alarm is the electronic control panel.
+This is usually an integrated panel that controls multiple sensors, and interprets the signals from the motion sensors, and translates them into usable signals.